Advising Recognized Student Organizations

 Advisors provide important mentoring to students to support the health, safety, and success of recognized student organizations (RSOs).

+Are you interested in helping students create a sense of identity and belonging, while supporting their leadership and career development?
 You can do all of this and more when you advise a student organization!
-Contact the Center for Student Involvement to learn more at studentinvolvement@k-state.edu.
+Contact the Student Programs and Involvement to learn more at studentinvolvement@k-state.edu.

 Responsibilities

-View the Advisor Acknowledgement for full details.
+Review the Advisor Acknowledgement Form for the full details.

 • Required trainings